 Traditionally, when it comes to sales, Q4 brings a huge increase.
 It’s not a stretch to say that a person selling on Amazon could potentially triple or quadruple their payouts in Q4.
-I’ve been selling full-time on Amazon for over 2 years, and I can testify to this.
-In fact, last year I was awarded as a Top Holiday Seller.
+I’ve been selling full-time on Amazon for over 3 years, and I can testify to this.
+In fact, I have been awarded by Amazon as a Top Holiday Seller.
 This meant that my sales ranked in the top 25% of all Amazon sellers and my customer satisfaction ratings were excellent (A+) during that period.

 2. Raise prices on some items.
 Using the same thought process from above, I’ll raise my prices on some items that have really good and sustainable sales ranks.
 Also, when I’m first listing a product during Q4, I’ll price some of my items much higher than usual since I know the lower priced competition will sell out soon.
 Just yesterday, my wife (and business partner) spent some time raising the prices of many items that ended up selling later that day.
 Click here to read how to reprice your inventory.

 5. BUY!
 BUY!
 BUY!
 It’s simple math: You will only sell a lot of items if you have a lot of items to sell.
 During Q4, I’m out buying a lot more often than I usually do.
 It’s a fun cycle: I send more items to FBA, more items sell, and I get paid more… I take that money and send even more items to FBA, more items sell, and I get paid more.

-4. Expand your sales rank limits.
+6. Expand your sales rank limits.
 When sourcing, it’s always a good idea to look at sales rank history when you’re making your buying decisions.
 When Q4 comes, I always buy items with a higher sales rank than I usually do.
-If my sales rank limit for the Toys & Games category was 150,000, then I may raise that limit to 300,000 in preparation for Q4.
+If my sales rank limit for the Toys & Games category was 150,000, then I may raise that limit to 250,000 in preparation for Q4.
 Many items completely sell out on Amazon during Q4, so buyers start looking for other items that might not be as popular.
 Each category will be treated differently, but I always raise my sales rank limits for Q4.

-5. Send it to Amazon ASAP!
+7. Send it to Amazon ASAP!
 If you have product sitting around your house that you haven’t sent to Amazon yet, send it in now!
 What are you waiting for?
 Check everywhere for products that you might have forgotten about.
 Look in your closets, your garage, in boxes, under your work table, etc. Products sitting around your house are not ever going to sell via FBA.